supermem613/PatchItUp/README.md

 2. Select a patch from the **Available Patches** list
 3. Click **Apply Selected Patch**
 4. The patch is applied to your source directory

+### Diffing (Previewing) Patches

+1. Open the PatchItUp panel
+2. Select a patch from the **Available Patches** list
+3. Click **Diff Selected Patch**
+4. PatchItUp creates a temporary working copy of the affected files, applies the patch there, and opens diff editors for the changed files

+Notes:
+- Temp location is the extension-host temp directory (`%TEMP%` on Windows, `/tmp` on Linux remotes).
+- This does **not** modify your working directory.
+- If the patch was created from a different repo/branch/history than your current `Source Directory`, PatchItUp may fall back to a best-effort preview (some hunks may be rejected).

 ### Command Palette